LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 for more complex search criteria.

-Search requests in FileMaker Server 9 and later do not support the not equals operator or any of the "not"-variant operators.
+Search requests in FileMaker Server 9 and later do not support the not equals operator or any of the "Not"-variant operators.
 Instead, these should be created by combining an omit query with the appropriate affirmative operator.
 The ``-opLogical``, ``-opBegin``, and ``-opEnd`` operators are not supported.
 The ``-or`` and ``-not`` operators must be used instead.